pinterb/dockerfiles/swagger/1.0.0-beta.2/README.md

   - Built-in HTTP server to serve your REST API — great for testing!

 ## Details
-* The container runs as "dev" user (i.e. UID 5000). *Please keep this in mind as you mount volumes!*
+* By default, he container runs as "dev" user (i.e. UID 1000).
+But the UID/GID can be can be overridden by setting the PUID/PGID environment variables. *Please keep this in mind as you mount volumes!*
 * The following volumes exist (and are owned by dev):
   - /data
   - /output
   - /state
   - /config
-  - /home/dev/.ssh
 * /data is your default workdir.
-* /home/dev is $HOME

 ## Usage
 This image can easily be extended.
 But to run swagger validate: